 Experience the highlights of Peru with a custom itinerary enabling you to see as much as you can during your stay.
 Fly into the capital, Lima, to discover Peru's modern cultural center.
 This thriving city is a gastronomic capital of South America, so eat well!
 Fly to Cusco, where the Andean empire of the Inca still resonates today.
 Explore the Sacred Valley before taking a train journey to the citadel of Machu Picchu.
 Finally, fly to Lake Titicaca for three nights of luxurious accommodation on the shores, complete with privately guided activities around and on the lake.

-Today, you will be picked up at the airport in Lima and transferred to your hotel.
+Today, you will be picked up at the airport in Lima (Peru) and transferred to your hotel.
 (This service is on a private basis.)

 Lima, was once considered one of the most beautiful cities in Latin America.
 Over the past decade, Lima has been transformed to recapture it’s colonial history and charm.
 The three main areas of interest in Lima are Lima Downtown (Centroof Lima), Miraflores and Barranco.
 Lima Downtown is where the Main Square is located.
 This is the historical cornerstone of Lima’s foundation, from here avenues fanned out as the city grew.
 The Main Square is where one finds the historical Presidential Palace, the monastery Santo Domingo and the Cathedral, that dates back to the 16th century.
 The suburbs of Miraflores and Barranco are the focus of city’s action, night life and fine shopping.
 Lima is also known for exceptional restaurants and has been considered a gastronomy destination.
 Also you can find several museums dedicated to archaeology, history and also dedicated to the Chocolate.